Noetherian approximation of algebraic spaces and stacks

-All inverse systems are filtered and all maps in inverse systems are affine. \end{section}
+By convention, all our inverse systems are filtered and all maps in inverse systems are affine. \end{section}

-\begin{section}{Stacks of global type and approximation type} In this section we define stacks of global type and show that every quasi-compact stack with quasi-finite and locally separated diagonal is a stack of global type.
-We also define stacks of approximation type which is a natural class of stacks for our purposes.
-Every stack of global type and every stack of finite presentation over a scheme is of approximation type.
-The main advantage of the class of approximation type is that there is a well-behaved notion of \emph{morphisms} of approximation type.
+\begin{section}{Stacks of global type and approximation type} In this section, we define stacks of global type and show that every quasi-compact stack with quasi-finite and locally separated diagonal is of global type.
+We also define stacks of approximation type, which is a natural class of stacks for our purposes.
+Every stack of global type and every stack of finite presentation over a quasi-compact and quasi-separated scheme or algebraic space is of approximation type.